elastio/bon/README.md

 ## What's Next?

 What you've seen above is the first page of the 📖 [Guide Book](https://bon-rs.com/guide/overview).
-Consider reading the rest of the `Basics` section.
-You can proceed with [this page](https://bon-rs.com/guide/optional-members), that describes optional/default values handling.
+Consider reading the `Basics` section.
+Begin [here](https://bon-rs.com/guide/optional-members) with the optional/default values topic.
 Remember, knowledge is power 🐱!

 Feel free to jump to code and use the `#[builder]` and `#[derive(Builder)]` once you've seen enough docs to get started.

-The [🔍 API Reference](https://bon-rs.com/reference/builder) will help you navigate in the attributes once you feel comfortable with the basics of `bon`.
+The [🔍 API Reference](https://bon-rs.com/reference/builder) will help you navigate the attributes once you feel comfortable with the basics of `bon`.
 Both `#[derive(Builder)]` on structs and `#[builder]` on functions/methods have almost identical attributes API, so the documentation for them is common.

 ## Installation